 \subsection{Scalability Study}

-To explore the scalability of this work, we assume that VeriOS-Agent itself has been trained on data from three types of untrustworthy scenarios, but a new set of data containing a fourth type of untrustworthy scenario emerges, introducing new knowledge.
-This setup simulates the scalability challenges that VeriOS-Agent might encounter in real-world applications.
+To explore the scalability of this work, we assume that VeriOS-Agent has been trained on data from three types of untrustworthy scenarios, but a new set of data containing a fourth type of untrustworthy scenario emerges, introducing new knowledge.
+This setup simulates the scalability challenges that VeriOS-Agent might encounter in the real world.
 Therefore, we sequentially exclude the knowledge of each untrustworthy scenario from the original training set to train the model, followed by a two-stage training process using the excluded data.
-As shown in Table~\ref{tab:scalability_study}, the agent trained in two stages still achieves experimental performance comparable to VeriOS-Agent-32B, and even surpasses VeriOS-Agent-32B in certain cases.
+As shown in Table~\ref{tab:scalability_study}, the agent trained in two stages still achieves the same performance comparable to VeriOS-Agent, and even surpasses VeriOS-Agent in some instances.

 This demonstrates the exceptional scalability of this work.
 Essentially, there exists an implicit logical connection among the scenario knowledge after meta-knowledge decoupling.
-The knowledge of certain scenarios already encompasses the fundamental logic of human-agent-GUI interaction, enabling VeriOS-Agent to easily extend to new scenarios and, to some extent, mitigate the catastrophic forgetting~\cite{french1999catastrophic} problem in the field of continual learning.
+The knowledge of specific scenarios already encompasses the fundamental logic of human-agent-GUI interaction, enabling VeriOS-Agent to easily extend to new scenarios and, to some extent, mitigate the catastrophic forgetting~\cite{french1999catastrophic} problem in the field of continual learning.